Patrick Swayze: Personal life

-Relationships and mental health

 Swayze was married to Lisa Niemi for 34 years from June 12, 1975, until his death.
 They had no children, but Lisa had suffered one miscarriage.
 They met in 1970 when Swayze was 18 years old.
 Niemi, 14 at the time, was taking dance lessons from Swayze's mother.
 In a 2008 interview, Swayze stated that Niemi was the inspiration for his song "She's Like the Wind" (1987).

-In 1989, Swayze said, "I've always felt there was something different in there (my personality), but I was scared to look.
-For I fear I wouldn't find anything.
+In 1989, Swayze said, "I've always felt there was something different in there (my personality), but I was scared to look for I fear I wouldn't find anything.
 That's the reason I got into Soka Gakkai Buddhism, and earlier in life took EST training, was into therapy, into transcendental meditation.
 I was trying to support that side of myself.
 But, you know, in Texas, there isn't much support for that part of you.
 I finally found what I was looking for in the Soka Gakkai tradition of Buddhist practice."
 Swayze said he loved looking into various belief systems and faiths, how it matters to other people, and how respecting other religious teachings is important to him.

-Swayze publicly recounted his ten-year battle with alcoholism after his father's death.
-He entered rehabilitation in the 1990s, and after recovery, Swayze temporarily withdrew from show business, staying on his ranches in California and Las Vegas, New Mexico, to breed Arabian horses.
+Swayze publicly recounted his 10-year battle with alcoholism after his father's death.
+He entered rehabilitation in the 1990s, and after recovery, Swayze temporarily withdrew from show business, staying on his ranches in California and New Mexico, to breed Arabian horses.
 His best-known horse was Tammen, a chestnut Arabian stallion.